 How to Choose the Perfect Feature Wall Tile

-The first thing to consider when choosing a feature wall tile is less about the tile and more about the space to which it will be installed.
+When selecting a feature wall tile for a bathroom or kitchen, it’s crucial to focus less on the tile itself and more on the space it will occupy.
 In order to choose the perfect feature wall tile, you need to know what design style you want to achieve.

-There are heaps of design styles to consider, and there is no right or wrong choice here.
+There are many design styles to consider, and there is no right or wrong choice here.
 It’s purely personal taste.
-Some of the most popular design styles of 2020 include Hamptons, contemporary, mid-century modern, coastal, Scandinavian, minimalistic, industrial, traditional, and urban.
+According to Provincial Home Living, the most popular design styles include coastal, modern farmhouse, shabby chic, Scandinavian, art deco, and eclectic styles.

 Once you have decided on a design style, you can then base your tile choice on this style.
 We discuss this further in the Tile Design section of this article.

-There are large-format tiles, standard 60cmx30cm wall tiles, and then subway tiles and mosaics, which can be very small.
+There are large-format tiles (600x600mm and larger), standard 600x300mm wall tiles, and then subway tiles and mosaics, which can be very small.
 There are square tiles, rectangular tiles, round tiles (mosaics), hexagon tiles, and more.

 Now, the size and shape of tile you choose is entirely up to you; however, there are a few things to consider, such as;